 Failure to complete the Employee Verification of Employment, Self-Employment or Change in Physical Condition within 30 days of receipt will result in suspension of benefits (checks will stop) until the form is returned.
 As these forms may look very similar, it is important to take the time to look for all three.
 It is also very important to retain proof that you submitted the forms, especially the first, to avoid an improper suspension of benefits.

-If you have questions about completing the forms, how to prove it was mailed, or how often you are obligated to complete them, check with an attorney or call me.
+If you have questions about completing the forms, how to prove it was mailed, or how often you are obligated to complete them, check with a workers’ comp attorney or call me.

 Does the Employer/Insurance Company have to provide re-training if I am unable to return to my pre-injury job?